Lineup picks, matchups, start or sit advice for Wednesday

 Shouldering the bulk of the workload with Thatcher Demko on the injured shelf, Spencer Martin is unquestionably doing his best out there.
 Still, Martin's record since essentially taking over -- 2-2-0, .862 SV%, 3.98 GAA -- doesn't exactly sing.
 After running into a smoking hot Jake Allen in Montreal on Monday, the Flames are due to erupt for a bucket of goals, back home, against the third-worst defense in the league.
 Specifically, consider enlisting off-radar forward Mikael Backlund -- rostered in only 5.9% of ESPN.com leagues -- if he's once again pegged to sub in for center Elias Lindholm on Calgary's top line.
 Right now, Lindholm remains listed as day-to-day.
 Regardless of lineup spot, Backlund has been piling up the assists of late.

-Mid-tier fantasy forwards
+Midtier fantasy forwards

 Andrew Copp, Detroit Red Wings (36.5%): No Dylan Larkin for the Red Wings means Copp will be called upon to play a more significant role up front.
 The former Jet/Ranger has been one of the more productive skaters for a Detroit side that hasn't scored a lot of late, collecting six points in seven games (mostly assists).
-If you feel the Wings can successfully pepper Marc-Andre Fleury (projected) and the Wild, give Copp an extra fantasy thought.
+If you feel the Wings can successfully pepper Filip Gustavsson and the Wild, give Copp an extra fantasy thought.

 Deep league/Daily Fantasy value forwards